wangyibo0999-dotcom/mitochondrial-sequence-identification/README.md

 Output all protein sequences into a single FASTA file (translated_proteins.fasta)

-（4）Multiple Sequence Alignment (MSA) & Phylogenetic Tree Construction After obtaining the translated protein sequences (Step 3), all sequences (sample + references) were aligned using Clustal Omega on the EBI web server:https://www.ebi.ac.uk/Tools/msa/clustalo/
+（4）Multiple Sequence Alignment (MSA) & Phylogenetic Tree Construction After obtaining the translated protein sequences, all sequences (sample + references) were aligned using Clustal Omega on the EBI web server:https://www.ebi.ac.uk/Tools/msa/clustalo/

 Multiple Sequence Alignment (MSA)
 Clustal Omega generated:
 A multiple sequence alignment (in Clustal format)
-A visual alignment map showing conserved positions (*, :, .)(saved as A MSA.txt.....)
-The alignment was inspected to identify:
+A visual alignment map showing conserved positions (*, :, .)(saved as MSA) The alignment was inspected to identify:
-Highly conserved regions,Regions with gaps or variation,Sample sequence completeness and quality A representative aligned region was selected and used in the report (saved as A MSA.png.....).
+Highly conserved regions,Regions with gaps or variation,Sample sequence completeness and quality A representative aligned region was selected and used in the report (saved as A MSA png).

 Guide Tree

 Clustal Omega also produced:
 A guide tree (Newick format .dnd)
-These were exported and saved as:(A.tree.....)and(A tree.png.....)
+These were exported and saved as:(Tree and Tree png)